CrowdStrike/community/docs/pages/open-source-policy.md

   * If your project is content focused, such as training materials and coursebooks, consider one of the licenses from [Creative Commons](https://creativecommons.org/choose/).

 * Regardless of license choice, **your LICENSE file should contain language explicitly stating the project content is provided "as is" without warranty**.
-Both The Unlicense and MIT License has this language.
+Both The Unlicense and MIT License contain this language.

 * Somewhere in your repository, most likely in the README file, should be an **explicit statement stating your initiative is a *project* and not *product*\**.
 Set expectations upfront and guide the community to your projects collaboration spaces.
 For example, on the [FalconPy SDK Project](https://github.com/CrowdStrike/falconpy), the following language was used: